Becoming a Breastfeeding Counselor

-The course is offered online, using a Moodle teaching platform.
+The course is offered online, using the Learn World teaching platform.
 It covers all areas of basic breastfeeding management, counseling skills, and an orientation to Breastfeeding USA.
-Candidates communicate regularly with course teachers and other candidates, but they work at their own pace.
-One activity —a counseling skills role-play—requires real-time voice communications.
+Candidates communicate regularly with course teachers and other candidates, yet they work at their own pace.
+One activity —counseling skills role-play—requires real-time voice communications.

 Active candidates are expected to complete at least one lesson (typically one textbook chapter plus some brief online activities) per month.
-Candidates have the option to go on hold if they cannot make minimum progress; while on hold they must keep their membership and education fees current.
+Candidates have the option to go on hold if they cannot make minimum progress; while on hold they must keep their membership current.

 The average time to complete the comprehensive course is about 9 months, but motivated candidates who can devote regular time to study often complete it in 4 months or less.

 The course uses the standard lactation textbook, Counseling the Nursing Mother: A Lactation Consultant’s Guide by Lauwers and Swisher.
 Candidates have access to a full-text online version of this textbook at no extra cost.
 Candidates may purchase their own hard copy of the textbook (6th edition, ISBN 978-1284052633 ISBN-10: 12 8405263X) if they desire.

 4. Additional info about becoming a Breastfeeding Counselor.